smartbuf/smartbuf-java/README.md

 If you encounter any problems during the actual using, please submit the `issue` feedback in time, we will respond as soon as possible.

+Let us know if you like it, it could encourage us keep working~~

 # License

 Apache-2.0